Skip to content

 Browser UI

 The optional browser UI wraps every command in a point-and-click dashboard.
-It requires Python 3.10+ and an additional install step.
+Install the UI extras and launch:

 pip install "ionis-validate[ui]"